outcomesinsights/conceptql/doc/spec.md

 ```

 #### Edge behaviors
-For 11 of the 13 temporal nodes, comparison of results is straight-forward.
-However, the before/after nodes have a slight twist.
+For 11 of the 13 temporal operators, comparison of results is straight-forward.
+However, the before/after operators have a slight twist.

 Imagine events 1-1-2-1-2-1.
 In my mind, three 1's come before a 2 and two 1's come after a 2.
 Accordingly:

-- When comparing L **before** R, the temporal node compares L against the **LAST** occurrence of R per person
+- When comparing L **before** R, the temporal operator compares L against the **LAST** occurrence of R per person
-- When comparing L **after** R, the temporal node compares L against the **FIRST** occurrence of R per person
+- When comparing L **after** R, the temporal operator compares L against the **FIRST** occurrence of R per person

 If we're looking for events in L that occur before events in R, then any event in L that occurs before the last event in R technically meet the comparison of "before".
 The reverse is true for after: all events in L that occur after the first event in R technically occur after R.